MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/funnel-sequence-plugin.md

 |2007-01-01 00:00:00.0000000|Heavy Snow||1|
 |2007-01-01 00:00:00.0000000|Strong Wind||1|

-* Table #2: show all distinct events grouped by previous event.
-For example, second line shows that there were total 150 events of `Hail` that happened just before `Tornado`
+* Table #2: shows all distinct events grouped by the previous event.
+For example, the second line shows that there were a total of 150 events of `Hail` that happened just before `Tornado`.

 |`StartTime`|`prev`|`dcount`|
 |---------|-----|------|